dsavransky/EXOSIMS/documentation/intro.rst

    :width: 100.0%
    :alt: EXOSIMS instantiation tree

    Schematic depiction of the instantiation order of all EXOSIMS modules.
 The arrows indicate calls to the object constructor, and object references to each module are always passed up directly to the top calling module, so that a given module has access to any other module connected to it by a direct path of instantiations.
-For example, the :py:class:`~EXOSIMS.Prototypes.Target List` module has access to both the :py:class:`~EXOSIMS.Prototypes.PostProcessing` and :py:class:`~EXOSIMS.Prototypes.BackgroundSources` modules, while the :py:class:`~EXOSIMS.Prototypes.Observatory` module does not have access to any other modules.
+For example, the :py:class:`~EXOSIMS.Prototypes.TargetList` module has access to both the :py:class:`~EXOSIMS.Prototypes.PostProcessing` and :py:class:`~EXOSIMS.Prototypes.BackgroundSources` modules, while the :py:class:`~EXOSIMS.Prototypes.Observatory` module does not have access to any other modules.
 The typical entry point to EXOSIMS is the construction of a :py:class:`~EXOSIMS.MissionSim` object, which causes the instantiation of the :py:class:`~EXOSIMS.Prototypes.SurveySimulation` module, which in turn instnatiates all the other modules.
 In the case of a parallelized :py:class:`~EXOSIMS.Prototypes.SurveyEnsemble` instnatiation, multiple, independent :py:class:`~EXOSIMS.Prototypes.SurveySimulation` modules are instantiated at the same time.
 At the end of construction, the :py:class:`~EXOSIMS.MissionSim` and :py:class:`~EXOSIMS.Prototypes.SurveySimulation` objects have direct access to all other modules as their attributes.

 Objects of all module classes can be instantiated independently, although most modules require the instantiation of other modules during